 Clean and remove any debris from the conductors and the mould

-It is very important that the conductors are clean and dry, to avoid unacceptable welds and hazardous reactions (with material leakage) when the molten weld material comes into contact with dirty or wet material.
+In a exothermic welding it is very important that the conductors are clean and dry, to avoid unacceptable welds and hazardous reactions (with material leakage) when the molten weld material comes into contact with dirty or wet material.

 Clean the conductors to be welded with the AT-061N brush.